merliin3007/fachpruefungsordnung/docs/language/ltml/overview.md

 * Title
 * Output header (displayed on the top of each page)
-* Output foorter (displayed on the bottom of each page)
+* Output footer (displayed on the bottom of each page)

 ## Body nodes